-Last updated: April 2026
+Last updated: July 2026

 Stamp Duty Calculator TAS - First Home Buyer 2026

-TAS First Home Buyer Stamp Duty Exemption
+TAS First Home Buyer Stamp Duty — Exemption Lapsed 30 June 2026

 - Must be a first home buyer (never owned residential property in Australia)